JohnKnee3/Employee-Tracker/scribble.md

 module.exports = router;--

 Then we literally did the exact same thing to parties.
 In index.js we made sure to add router.use(require("./fileNameHere")); seeing as how server.js talks to index.js first.
 Index.js serves as the first stop to route server.js to the correct routes file.
+/
+/
+/
+12.4.5
+Simply added the get all and the get by ID for voters.
+The big change here was they introduced ORDER BY which is added just after the FROM voters line when creating the sql variable that gets passed in.

+## ORDER BY example

+const sql = `SELECT * FROM voters ORDER BY last_name`;--

+You can also slap a DESC at the end of it if you wanted to change the order from A-Z to Z-A.